nrepl/nrepl/README.md

      <EOL>)+

 String keys and values must be quoted and escaped per Clojure standards (which should align well with e.g. json, etc).
+Certain slots may have multiple entries, represented as multiple key/value pairs with the same key.
+Such slots should be treated as having set semantics with regard to the pairs' values.

 One can connect to a running nREPL server with a telnet client and interact with it using its "wire" message protocol; this isn't intended as a proper usage example,